Harjot66/Maven-Analytics-MySQL-Projects/README.md

 # Maven Analytics MySQL Projects

-This is a repository of my MySQL projects of running various queries for data analysis including techniques such as joins, case when, where statements, SQL dates, group by, order by, aggregate functions, etc.
+This is a repository of my MySQL projects where I executed complex queries on real world world databases.